pepstock-org/Charba/readme.md

  * improve the code of `HtmlLegend` plugin in order to manage texts (for legend items and title) in the same way.
  * reduce visibility of property handler classes leveraging on the interface.
  * improve the logic of `DatasetsItemsSelector` plugin in order to leverage on new capabilities of scale item to retrieve the selected data instead of the index.
- * implement `ImmutableDate` class to use to return the date value stored into chart configuration and to callbacks.
+ * implement `ImmutableDate` class to use to return the date value stored to chart configuration and to callbacks.
  * implement easing value management for `Meter` and `Gauge` charts (and their controller) because in the new version of CHART.JS, easing value is not provided anymore.
  * change `Travis` configuration in order to use `JDK11` to compile the project and install `NodeJs12` in order to be compliant with new restrictions of `SonarCloud`.That means that Charba is compilable also on `JDK11` but it will be release on `JDK8` in order to be consumed by applications which are still using `JDK8`.
  * create `ItemSortCallback` interface in order to be extended by legend and tooltip callback interfaces.
  * remove static cache for canvas patterns and gradients creation, going to a cache for each canvas object factory in order that every factory must manage own objects.
  * add `groups` method to `RegExpResult` in order to get the object to refer to certain token by string that a regular expression matches.
  * add `cloneTo` method to `NativeObject` in order to clone the object using the `Object.assign` native method.
- * add `equals` and `hashCode` methods to standard keys implementation into `options` package.
+ * add `equals` and `hashCode` methods to standard keys implementation in `options` package.
  * add the following properties to `RegExp` class;
    * `lastIndex` (static)
    * `dotAll`